Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Details of populations studies

 After finding the clusters and the membership probabilities for each SN, we take into account the uncertainties in the input parameters by doing a Monte Carlo that randomly shifts the input variables according to their covariance matrix.
 A new set of membership probabilities is calculated in each iteration, and the median probability of the cluster for each SN is calculated.
 The final membership is given by the highest probability.
 With this procedure, only 5 out of 106 SNe~Ia change their initial membership.

-We perform the analysis for two, three and four clusters\footnote{We also employed another clustering techniques for which the number of clusters is not enforced \citep[HDBSCAN,][]{HDBSCAN}, but the number of noise elements encountered by the algorithm was too large.}.
+We perform the analysis for two, three and four clusters\footnote{We also employed another clustering technique for which the number of clusters is not enforced \citep[HDBSCAN,][]{HDBSCAN}, but the number of noise elements encountered by the algorithm was too large.}.
 For two clusters, the division is strongly related to the local environment, as can be seen in Fig.~\ref{fig:2clust}.
 Three clusters mostly subdivide the young population into two, as shown in Sect.~\ref{sec:clust}.
 A fourth cluster only selects a few outliers.
-The lowest Akaike Information Criterion \citep[AIC, e.g.,][]{AIC} is found for three groups as shown in Tab.~\ref{tab:AIC}.
+The lowest AIC is found for three groups as shown in Tab.~\ref{tab:AIC}.

 The total sample of SNe~Ia used in the clustering consists of 106 objects for which all 5 input features are available.
 To increase the number of objects in the clustering, we perform a multi-dimensional imputation that replaces missing data with approximate substitute values \citep{Imputation,MultiD-Imputation}.
 The algorithm is an Iterative Imputation implemented in \textsc{scikit-learn} that does a regression from four features to obtain the fifth feature at each step and for all input features.
 We only impute SNe for which one of the five features is lacking.
 More importantly, the imputation is used only to find membership labels for an increased population of 192 SNe, but all the properties shown in Fig.~\ref{fig:3cluster}, as well as the statistics presented in Tab.~\ref{tab:3clustIMP} and Fig.~\ref{fig:3clustKSIMPmatrix} were obtained with real non-imputed values.